 If a bespoke technical skills table is required, then please follow the format of the table below.
 The table ideally should evidence a progressive approach, where basic techniques and skills are built on during the course of the programme.
 There should be description of how the technical skills are assessed.
 This can be briefly summarised in the table.
 For example, "technical skills of individuals are assessed on a pass/fail basis by laboratory demonstrators during the series of practical classes in modules BIO40001, BIO40002", or any other appropriate approach.

-Skill Level 4 Level 5 Level 6
+Skill First year Second year Third year

 Aseptic Technique Introduced in module BIO40001 Developed in module BIO50001 Applied in microbiology capstone experience, module BIO60008

 Etc.